|Alternative Address:||Corneddan, Killoe, Co. Longford;|

 Pte Shaughnessy had a long career in the British Army, and was recorded in the U.K. Census of 1901, as being stationed at Shorncliffe Camp, Cheriton, Kent, England.
 He served in Allahabad, India from 1909, and his eldest child William Charles was born there.

 In 1914 John's regiment returned to England and he was deployed to the Western Front on the opening days of the Great War.
 He was taken as a prisoner of war on the 27 August 1914 at the Battle of Mons, and was interned in Soltau, Germany, erroneously under the name James*.
 After the war, John returned to Longford, running his grandparents', John and Bridget Gorman, farm at Lettergonnell.

-John Shaughnessy passed away on 6 March 1933 of natural causes.
+John Shaughnessy passed away on 6 March 1933 due to tubercular disease of the spine.

 |Parents Names:||Son of James Shaughnessy and Bridget (née Gorman), Corneddan, Killoe, Co.
 Longford|

 |Notes:||Our thanks to Elizabeth Harrison for providing the 1901 Census information.|